snap-one/docs-driverworks-proxyprotocol/source/includes/104_ui_button_proxy_capabilities/_1-UIBUTTONCAPABILITIES.md

 </capabilities>
 ```

-Note, the example to the right does not include all of the icon sizes for brevity.
+Note, the example to the right does not include all icon sizes for brevity.